MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 Go to the `File` menu and select `New` > `Project...`.
 In the project template explorer, under `Installed` > `Visual C#`, select the `Q# Application` template.
+Make sure you have `.NET Framework 4.6.1` selected in the list at the top of the `New Project` dialog box.
 Give your project the name `Bell`.

 ### Step 2 (optional): Update NuGet Packages